ws111994/Guide-to-Notion/index.md

 ### Notes and Restrictions

-:ledger:  Indicates additional notes the user needs to pay attention to.
+:ledger:  Indicates additional notes the user needs to pay attention to.<br>
 :warning: Indicates certain restrictions to the procedure.